 The supply of hydraulic fluid to the steering system is taken from the Green landing gear 'down' supply and is only available when the gear is selected down.
 A mechanical interlock immobilises the steering system when the leg is retracted and during its initial extension.

-Steering may be controlled by hand-wheels fitted at the Captain's or First Officer's station.
-See the Electronic Flight Bag manual for more information on controlling the tiller.
+Steering may be controlled by handwheels fitted at the Captain's or First Officer's station.

 Extension and retraction